Middle finger raised

 Though attitudes can be more forgiving in hot summer months, most indoor businesses generally hold firm to the “no shirt, no shoes, no service” principle.
 Public nudity of any sort is illegal, and attempted only by the most avant-garde and attention-seeking.

 There is something of an ongoing debate in Canadian society regarding “public displays of affection” or “PDAs,” such as cuddling or passionately kissing in public places.
 Some may find such displays easy to ignore, while others consider them quite gross and offensive.
-Unfairly or not, same-sex partners continue to be judged more harshly in this regard.
+Same-sex couples may be judged more harshly in this regard.

 Aside from those who make outspoken political opinions a large part of their personality, politics is generally considered a mostly private matter in Canada.
 Voting is done in secret and Canadians have a legal right to keep their political preferences hidden, even after they leave the voting booth.
 As a result, “who did you vote for?” can be a very presumptuous and uncomfortable question, and even a close friend might react with offense if asked.

 Politics in Canada is quite polarized between right and left, consisting of political parties (and voters) who believe very different things about basic government principles and programs such as raising taxes, spending taxes, foreign policy (especially Israel), criminal justice, gun ownership, poverty, welfare, immigration, drug legalization, euthanasia, homosexuality, transgenderism, and prostitution, among others.
 Publicly spouting strong opinions on topics like these is usually seen as an invitation for argument, which many find obnoxious and insensitive.